nafasebra/bookmark-landingpage-reactts/README.md

 - npm

 ## What challenges have for me?
-- Handle tabbar, FAQ items and sidebar
+- Handle tabbar, FAQ items and sidebar with typescript/react

 ## How to use this?
 - first install npm and type this command to your terminal: `npm install`